HPC Computing with CUDA Exercise: Hands-On Lab

 Then build vectorRoot and run it using 100,000, 1,000,000; 10,000,000; 100,000,000, and 1,000,000,000 array elements.
 As before, record the timings for each of these in your spreadsheet, and create charts to help visualize the results.

-How do these results compare to those of Parts I and II?
+Discuss with your neighbor: How do these results compare to those of Parts A and B?

-Has your answer to our research question changed or stayed the same?
+Has your ability to answer our research question changed or stayed the same?

-Let's revisit the same research question again.
-You should have seen some benefit from using CUDA in Part III, but it could have been either because (i) square root is an expensive operation, or (ii) we only transferred one array (instead of two) from the host to the device.
+Let's keep going.
+You should have seen some benefit from using CUDA in Part C, but it could have been either because (i) square root is an expensive operation, or (ii) we only transferred one array (instead of two) from the host to the device.

 To try to see which of these two made the difference, let's use a less expensive operation than square root, but keep the amount of data we're transferring the same.

-As in Part III, clean and make a copy of your vectorRoot folder named vectorSquare.
+As in Part C, clean and make a copy of your vectorRoot folder named vectorSquare.
 Inside it, rename vectorRoot.cu vectorSquare.cu and modify the Makefile to build vectorSquare.

 Then edit vectorSquare.cu and change it so that it computes the square of A[i] in C[i].

-Has your answer to our research question changed or stayed the same?
+Has your ability to answer our research question changed or stayed the same?

-Your final task is to write vectorHypot.cu that computes C[i] = sqrt( A[i]*A[i] + B[i]*B[i] ) for all the elements in arrays A, B, and C. Your program should compute this sequentially and using CUDA, time both computations, and verify the correctness of the computations, as we did in parts I-IV.
+Your final task is to write vectorHypot.cu that computes C[i] = sqrt( A[i]*A[i] + B[i]*B[i] ) for all the elements in arrays A, B, and C. Your program should compute this sequentially and using CUDA, time both computations, and verify the correctness of the computations, as we did in Parts A-D.

 What is your final answer to our research question?